 WordPress is one of the most popular CMS out there.
 It powers more than 30% of all websites on the internet.
-Moreover, it’s an open source program and available for free.
-There are thousands of themes, plugins and documentation available on the internet.
-This makes WordPress a first choice for bloggers, small and big companies to get their website up and running quickly and easily.
-In this guide, we will learn how install WordPress on CentOS 7.
+Moreover, it’s an open-source program and is available for free.
+There are thousands of themes, plugins, and documentation available on the internet.
+This makes WordPress a first choice for bloggers and small and big companies to get their websites up and running quickly and easily.
+In this guide, we will learn how to install WordPress on CentOS 7.

 Prerequisites